Cannabis flowers on private prescription: costs and reimbursement

 Meaning and use of cannabis flowers

 Cannabis flowers are also used to treat certain mental illnesses.
-Patients with post-traumatic stress disorder (PTSD) and anxiety disorders benefit from the anxiolytic and calming effects of cannabinoids.
+Patients with post-traumatic stress disorder (PTSD) and anxiety disorders benefit from the anxiolytic and calming effects effects of cannabinoids.
 Cannabis has also been shown to be useful in the treatment of sleep disorders by improving sleep quality and making it easier to fall asleep.

 Cannabis flower costs

-Factors that influence the cost
+Factors that influence costs

 THC and CBD content